siemens/LightweightCmpRa/doc/config/README.md

 ##### The `SignatureCredentialContext` object

-The **`SignatureCredentialContext`** object holds the values needed for authenticating at TLS level, for signature-based CMP protection, and for signing other data like centrally generated private keys.
+The **`SignatureCredentialContext`** object holds the values needed for authenticating at TLS level, for signature-based CMP message protection, or for signing other data like centrally generated private keys.

 It contains all of the key/value pairs described below in any order: